Consumer Guide to Hiring Licensed Professionals Through Professional Services Authority

 A licensed professional, in the regulatory sense, is an individual or business entity that has satisfied the requirements of a state or federal licensing authority to perform a defined category of work.
 Those requirements typically include a combination of education, examination, supervised experience, and payment of a licensing fee.
 The specific threshold varies dramatically by trade and jurisdiction — a general contractor in California must meet requirements set by the California Contractors State License Board, while an electrical contractor in Texas is governed by the Texas Department of Licensing and Regulation.

-The Authority Industries directory operates at national scope, aggregating listings across regulated verticals that include construction trades, real estate, legal services, healthcare, financial advisory, and home services.
+The Professional Services Authority provider network operates at national scope, aggregating providers across regulated verticals that include construction trades, real estate, legal services, healthcare, financial advisory, and home services.
 The distinction between a certification and a license is critical: a certification signals competency recognized by a professional body, while a license grants legal permission from a government authority to practice.
 That distinction is explored in depth at Industry Certification vs. Licensure.
 Hiring an unlicensed practitioner in a field where a license is legally required exposes consumers to financial loss, voided insurance claims, and code violations that survive property transfer.

 How it works

-The Authority Industries platform connects consumers with professionals who have submitted verified business and license data.
+The Professional Services Authority platform connects consumers with professionals who have submitted verified business and license data.
 The process operates in five structured steps:

-- Primary source check — Submitted license data is cross-referenced against official state licensing board records.
-The methodology behind this step is detailed at How Authority Industries Vets Businesses.
+2. Primary source check — Submitted license data is cross-referenced against official state licensing board records.
+The methodology behind this step is detailed at How Professional Services Authority Vets Businesses.

-- Listing publication — Verified listings are published in the directory with status indicators reflecting the verification outcome.
+4. Provider publication — Verified providers are published in the network with status indicators reflecting the verification outcome.

-- Ongoing monitoring — Listed businesses are subject to periodic re-verification to reflect license renewals, suspensions, or revocations issued by state boards.
+5. Ongoing monitoring — Verified businesses are subject to periodic re-verification to reflect license renewals, suspensions, or revocations issued by state boards.

-Consumers searching the directory can filter by vertical, state, and license type.
+Consumers searching the provider network can filter by vertical, state, and license type.
 For consumers unfamiliar with how to interpret license numbers or board designations, the Professional License Lookup Guide provides state-by-state guidance on reading and confirming license records directly through official sources.

 Common scenarios

-Three high-frequency situations illustrate when consulting a licensed professional directory matters most.
+Three high-frequency situations illustrate when consulting a licensed professional provider network matters most.

 Home renovation and construction — A homeowner hiring a roofing contractor, electrician, or plumber is contracting with someone whose work is subject to local code inspection.
 In most states, work performed by an unlicensed contractor is not eligible for permit issuance, meaning the work cannot be legally inspected or certified.
 The financial stakes are compounded when unlicensed work creates insurance coverage gaps.
 Consumers can identify warning signs before signing a contract by reviewing Red Flags: Unlicensed Contractors.

 Financial and legal services — A licensed financial advisor holds a registration through FINRA or the SEC (SEC Investor.gov), while a licensed attorney has passed a state bar examination administered by that state's bar authority.
-Consumers verifying credentials in these fields should cross-reference directory listings with the official regulatory body's public lookup tool.
+Consumers verifying credentials in these fields should cross-reference provider network providers with the official regulatory body's public lookup tool.

 Healthcare providers — Physicians, nurses, and allied health professionals are licensed through state medical or professional boards.
 The Federation of State Medical Boards maintains a national physician data center allowing consumers to verify medical licenses across states.